badoet/ionic-framework/core/src/components/select-option/readme.md

 > Note: Some interfaces require more in depth styling due to how the options are rendered.
 See usage for expanded information on this.

-The options can be styled individually by adding your own class on the `ion-select-option` which gets passed to the interface option.
+The options can be styled individually by adding your own class on the `syg-select-option` which gets passed to the interface option.
 See the [Usage](#usage) section below for examples of styling and setting individual classes on options.

 <!-- Auto Generated Below -->